-As these lines are being written, Italy has been in lockdown for exactly 20 days due to the Coronavirus pandemic.
+As these lines are being written, the world has been in lockdown for months due to the Coronavirus pandemic.
 Factories, schools, universities, offices, everything is closed, events have been cancelled, assemblies of any sort are prohibited.

 It is an unprecedented period, not only in the history of Italy, but internationally as well: if it is true that during the world wars the planet had already experienced a similar state of emergency, it is also true that the contextual conditions are profoundly different.

 Closed in our homes, we immediately sought refuge in the two great means of communication of our time, television and Internet.
 The cathode ray tube was present (yet not as widespread) even during the last world war, whereas Internet represents the great revolution of this incredible situation.
 Covid-19 is the world’s first “digitalized” emergency.